cescoffier/introduction-to-vert.x/intro-to-vertx-post-4.md

 mvn compile vertx:run
 ```

 Open your browser to http://localhost:8082/assets/index.html, and you should see the application using the database.
-This time the products are stored in a database persisted on the file system.
+This time the articles are stored in a database persisted on the file system.
 So, if we stop and restart the application, the data is restored.

 If you want to package the application, run `mvn clean package`.
 Then run the application using: